checkout process

 Customers should be able to get through your checkout process as quickly and as easily as possible.

-📈 This way, they won’t change their minds about buying from you, as 17% of the customers are ready to abandon their carts when they’re met with a complicated checkout process.
+This way, they won’t change their minds about buying from you, as 17% of customers are ready to abandon their carts when they encounter a complicated checkout process.

 flux modern step 2